 Floatation Tank Therapy & Wellness Centre

-Float Space is set to be South Yorkshire’s first Floatation Tank and Wellness Centre, located just outside of Doncaster, in the market town of Thorne, less than 1 mile from both the M18 and M180 Motorways.
+Float Space is South Yorkshire’s only Floatation Tank and Wellness Centre, located just outside of Doncaster, in the market town of Thorne, less than 1 mile from both the M18 and M180 Motorways.

 Floatation and Isolation Pods are proven through studies to help with many different issues, from chronic pain to anxiety.